 Boeing 767-400 ER — 21 in service

 McDonnell Douglas MD-90-30 — 36 in service

 Delta Air Lines’ Accident and Incident History

-On August 31, 1988, in Dallas/Fort Worth, Texas, 12 passengers and two crew members were killed during takeoff, due to improperly configured wing flaps and slats.
+Delta Air Lines Flight 1141, Dallas/Forth Worth Airport, August 31, 1988: 12 passengers and two crew members were killed when the plane crashed after takeoff, due to improperly configured wing flaps and slats.

 View additional plane crash and aviation accidents handled by Baum Hedlund:

 If you or a loved one has suffered harm as the result of a crash or accident on a Delta Air Lines flight, we can help you pursue the compensation you deserve.
 Contact us online or call 800-827-0087.
 Our lawyers handle both domestic and international cases.